MolSSI/QCFractal/docs/qcfractal/source/managers_samples.rst

 Single Job with Multiple Nodes and Single-Node Tasks with Parsl Adapter
 -----------------------------------------------------------------------

-Many supercomputing clusters prefer or require more than one node per Job request.
+Leadership platforms prefer or require more than one node per Job request.
 The following command will request a Job with 256 nodes and place one Worker on each node.

 .. code-block:: yaml